When you create a view by connecting to a Git repository, the view is added to

 Toggle between absolute values and difference from the first row.

-Save your filters or column display preferences so that these preferences remain intact even after you log out of DVC Studio and log back in later.
+Save your filters or column display preferences so that these preferences remain intact even after you log out of Iterative Studio and log back in later.

 The table also contains buttons to visualize, compare and run experiments.